 Exsus appreciate that if you haven't been on a gorilla trekking holiday before, you're likely to have a number of questions.
 Here, we answer some of the most common questions we receive, but we still recommend you call and speak to an Africa specialist, so we can give you the benefit of our expertise on all aspects of this phenomenal experience!

-Currently, Exsus offer gorilla trekking holidays in Volcanoes National Park in Rwanda and at Bwindi Impenetrable Forest in Uganda.
+Exsus offers gorilla trekking holidays in Volcanoes National Park in Rwanda and at Bwindi Impenetrable Forest in Uganda.

 For your gorilla trekking experience, you'll meet at the park gates where you'll be assigned to a trekking group of up to eight people (including trackers and armed rangers).
 Each night, the gorillas will be tracked by the rangers until they make their nest, so the rangers will have a good idea of where to pick them up in the morning.